saricayemre/swipe/README.md

 # _S wipe_
-swipe is a wipe tool. swipe has nothing to do with the literal meaning.
+S wipe is a wipe tool. swipe has nothing to do with the literal meaning.